-To the north west of Galway, Connemara National Park offers the chance to enjoy pristine nature in dramatic surroundings.
-This large, protected area is home to mountains, rivers, forests and bogs, and it’s an excellent location to strap on the hiking boots and to walk along the network of trails that crisscross through the landscape.
+To the northwest of Galway, Connemara National Park offers the chance to enjoy pristine nature in dramatic surroundings.
+This large, protected area is home to mountains, rivers, forests, and bogs, and it’s an excellent location to strap on hiking boots and walk along the network of trails that crisscross the landscape.

 Book Your Ireland Tours Featuring Galway with Overland!

 We hope this ultimate list of things to do in Galway has inspired you to visit the Emerald Isle.
 Remember, Galway is just one of many incredible destinations we visit on our small-group tours of Ireland.
 Browse our itineraries and find the perfect fit for you.